flavio1110/checkout-kata/README.md

 ## Status

+### Classic
-I've just finished the third iteration  of refactoring and now I moved more logic from my impure CheckoutService method to a deterministic place in Checkout class.
+I have completed the third iteration  of refactoring and now I moved more logic from my impure CheckoutService method to a deterministic place in Checkout class.
 On top of this clear separation I have more behavior in my class and the Checkout class is owns the creation of CheckoutItems.
 Looks better now. :)

-The next step is complete a iteration in the mockist style and compare the differences.
+### Mockist
+I finished the first iteration of implementation using the mockist approach.
+The fact is my classes are more decoupled from its depedencies, however as pointed by others authors, it leads your tests to be more coupled in the implementation.
+Hence the refactoring becomes more complicated since I'll probably need to change my tests after the refactor my core code.
+I'll see it in practice in the next iterations using this approach.

 ## Motivation